Nuitka/Nuitka-website/doc/doc/download.rst

       The versions of the MSI have a different numbering scheme in their filenames, explained in the user manual.

+      Also, it's recommended to use PyPI and pip based installation on Windows, as MSI cannot be used e.g. with ``virtualenv`` and other clever dependency management tools.

    +---------------+---------------------------+---------------------------+
    | Python        | MSI 64 Bits               | MSI 32 Bits               |